RajDkJangam/cevoaustralia.github.io/content/case-study/infrastructure-automation-engineering.md

 ### Benefits

-Through investing in an Infrastructure as Code approach, the Cloud Engineering team is now able to deploy all of the required infrastructure within a hour.
+Through investing in an Infrastructure as Code approach, the Cloud Engineering team is now able to deploy all of the required infrastructure within an hour.
 Not only does this save a large amount of time, but also increases the consistency of the environments due to automation repeatedly delivering the solution.

 By coupling a focus on automated quality validation and continuous delivery practice, the team now have a development process that will allow them to deliver the needed expansion to the organisation while still supporting a growing appetite for innovation.